Francine Gaudet

-Francine Gaudet is a Canadian former politician in the province of Quebec.
+Francine Gaudet (born May 30, 1948) is a former Canadian politician in the province of Quebec.
 She was a Quebec Liberal Party Member of the National Assembly of Quebec from 2003 to 2007, and the federal Liberal Party candidate for Berthier—Maskinongé in the 2011 federal election.

 Background

-She was born on May 30, 1948 in Sainte-Gertrude, Centre-du-Québec and is an educator.
+Gaudet was born on May 30, 1948, in Sainte-Gertrude, Centre-du-Québec and is an educator.

+Political career

-She ran as a Liberal candidate in the provincial district of Maskinongé in the 2003 provincial election and won, defeating PQ incumbent Rémy Désilets.
+Gaudet ran as a Liberal candidate in the provincial district of Maskinongé in the 2003 provincial election and won, defeating PQ incumbent Rémy Désilets.

 She served as Parliamentary Assistant from 2003 to 2007.
 In the 2007 election, she lost re-election against ADQ candidate Jean Damphousse.

+In the 2011 federal election, Gaudet ran as the Liberal Party candidate for Berthier—Maskinongé and placed third.